Shree Karthick: Career

 In 2013, Shree Karthick, along with Dev, founded Madboys Creatives, a media company focused on creating commercials, digital films and web-series.

-Shree Karthick ventured into filmmaking with his short film debut Vyugam, starring Dev, which was well received by critics and audience alike.
-Following the success of Vyugam, he then went on to create Happy To Be Single, the first-ever Tamil web series, later distributed by Sony Music as well as Childhood Diaries, another award-winning short film.
+Shree Karthick ventured into filmmaking with his short film debut Vyugam starring Dev.
+He went on to create Happy To Be Single, the first-ever Tamil web series, later distributed by Sony Music.
+He made the short film Childhood Diaries, which was included in the anthology film Mamakiki (2020).

-2019–present: Film debut

-Shree Karthick is often credited for the introduction of the nascent concept of web-series to Tamil cinema, with the release of Happy To Be Single.

 In 2019, Shree Karthick's directorial feature-film debut Oke Oka Jeevitham (titled Kanam in Tamil) was announced, produced by Dream Warrior Pictures and starring Sharwanand, Amala Akkineni and Ritu Varma.
 Amidst the pandemic, he also created and produced I Hate You - I Love You under the banner of his content studio Madboys Entertainment.
 A few episodes were written and directed by him.